Home Page

 SOCI 488 - Writing for Sociology.
 3 Credits.

 Offered intermittently.
-Prereq., WRIT 101 or equivalent, one intermediate writing course and consent of instructor.
-Advanced study of variable topics or issues in sociology, with emphasis on writing for the discipline.
+Prereq., WRIT 101 or equivalent.
+Restricted to students with at least junior standing in the Sociology and Criminology majors and minors.
+Advanced study of variable topics or issues in sociology with emphasis on writing for the discipline.
 Level: Undergraduate-Graduate

 SOCI 490 - Undergraduate Research.
 1-12 Credits.